-Graduating students who have fulfilled the requirements for a single- or joint-major Honours degree in International Development Studies may apply for a Specialization in Latin American Studies, if they have successfully completed the following credits from the Ecuador Year Abroad program, Spanish language, and area studies:
+Students who have fulfilled the requirements for a single- or joint-major Honours degree in International Development Studies may graduate with a Specialization in Latin American Studies if they have also successfully completed the following credits from the Ecuador Year Abroad program, Spanish language, and area studies:

-- 1.0 SPAN credit from SPAN 1000Y or 1001H and 1002H; or 1.0 SPAN credit from SPAN 2500Y or 2501H and 2502H - 5.0 credits from IDST 2470Y, 2471H, 3800D, 3870Y, 3880Y, 3890Y, SPAN 3001H, or POST 3430H - Students whose level of fluency in Spanish is judged by the instructor to exceed the level of SPAN 1000Y are exempt from this requirement. - Students whose level of fluency in Spanish is judged by the instructor to exceed the level of SPAN 2500Y are exempt from this requirement.
+- 1.0 SPAN credit from SPAN 1000Y or 1001H and 1002H\; or 1.0 SPAN credit from SPAN 2500Y or 2501H and 2502H\\ - 5.0 credits from IDST 2470Y, 2471H, 3800D, 3870Y, 3880Y, 3890Y, SPAN 3001H, or POST 3430H - \ Students whose level of fluency in Spanish is judged by the instructor to exceed the level of SPAN 1000Y are exempt from this requirement. - \\ Students whose level of fluency in Spanish is judged by the instructor to exceed the level of SPAN 2500Y are exempt from this requirement.

-Year Abroad Programs
+Year Abroad - Ghana

-The Ecuador and Ghana Year Abroad programs are designed primarily for Honours students in the single-major or joint-major programs in International Development Studies or Anthropology who have completed 9.0 university credits with an overall average of at least 70%.
+The Ghana Year Abroad program is designed primarily for Honours students in the single-major or joint-major programs in International Development Studies or Anthropology who have completed 9.0 university credits with an overall average of at least 70%.